airbytehq/terraform-provider-airbyte/docs/resources/source_file.md

 Optional:

-- `format` (String) must be one of ["csv", "json", "jsonl", "excel", "excel_binary", "feather", "parquet", "yaml"]; Default: "csv"
-The Format of the file which should be replicated (Warning: some formats may be experimental, please refer to the docs).
+- `format` (String) The Format of the file which should be replicated (Warning: some formats may be experimental, please refer to the docs). must be one of ["csv", "json", "jsonl", "excel", "excel_binary", "fwf", "feather", "parquet", "yaml"]; Default: "csv"
 - `reader_options` (String) This should be a string in JSON format.
 It depends on the chosen file format to provide additional options and tune its behavior.

 <a id="nestedatt--configuration--provider"></a>